 What qualifications should the members of the team have?

 At a minimum, all team members should have a basic knowledge in HACCP and food safety.
 Team members should be able to identify and assess food safety hazards, develop and implement suitable control measures and investigate and report non-conformances.

 The HACCP Team leader should have formal qualifications in HACCP (commensurate with any HACCP certification requirements).
 Major customer standards made stipulate the type of HACCP qualification required.

-Your HACCP team should meet as often as needed but as a minimum it should be based on any external certification or customer requirements.
+Your team should meet as often as needed but as a minimum, it should be based on any external certification or customer requirements.
 Meeting frequencies can be weekly, monthly or quarterly – it really is up to you.
-When determining your meeting frequencies take into consideration availability of HACCP team members, production size and production scheduling.
-Always make sure that you have a clear purpose or aim to your HACCP meeting.
-Any HACCP team meeting should have ‘meeting minutes’ recorded which state who was present, what was discussed and any agreed resolutions.
+When determining your meeting frequencies take into consideration the availability of HACCP team members, production size and your production schedule.
+Always make sure that you have a clear purpose or aim for your HACCP meeting.
+Any meeting should have ‘meeting minutes’ recorded which state who was present, what was discussed and any agreed resolutions.